Updated April 28, 2021 12:36 PM EDT

 Official summary: An Act relating to common-interest communities; requiring a limited-purpose association to comply with certain requirements relating to the establishment and foreclosure of a lien for assessments; revising provisions relating to the imposition of fines that may be assessed for certain violations of the governing documents of a unit-owners’ association; revising provisions relating to meetings of the executive board of a unit-owners’ association; and providing other matters properly relating thereto.

-The amended version of this bill proposes to increase the power of limited purpose associations to impose liens and foreclose on those liens.
+The amended version of this bill, now officially state law, increases the power of limited purpose associations to impose liens and foreclose on those liens.
 A limited-purpose association is one that has been created for rural or agricultural communities, or for the sole purpose of maintaining the landscape of the common elements.

 According to Nevada Statute, limited purpose associations cannot impose fines (unless allowed by their governing documents).
 However all other HOAs can impose fines.
 And this bill seeks to increase the Commission’s role in deciding which violations adversely affect health, safety and welfare of owners vs. ones that do not.
 It would authorize unlimited, potentially higher fines for the “health, safety, and welfare” violations.